priusGit/Subscrib/README.md

 ## App idea:
 - Track down all of your subscription
 - Not only credit card, but BLIK too
-- Delete, add time and cash limits
+- Delete subscriptions, add time and cash limits to every subscription and card bounding freely as you want
 - Never loose your money again

 ## Technologies